 - Reduced price school meal eligibility, 185 percent of the FPL for the family size used by Medicaid.

-State agencies that administer the NSLP and SBP are invited to apply to participate in these demonstration projects to evaluate DC-M. Because FNS recognizes the challenges and time needed to establish data-sharing agreements and implement system changes so that data matching can begin, this Request for Applications (RFA) offers state agencies two application opportunities:
+State agencies that administer the NSLP and SBP are invited to apply to participate in these demonstration projects to evaluate DC-M. Because FNS recognizes the challenges and time needed to establish data-sharing agreements and implement system changes so that data matching can begin.
+This Request for Applications (RFA) provides state agencies sufficient time to accomplish those requirements: